maheralzayed/azure-docs/articles/active-directory/manage-apps/delete-application-portal.md

    ```http
    GET /servicePrincipals
    ```
-1. Record the ID of the enterprise app you want to delete.
+1. Record the ObjectID of the enterprise app you want to delete.
 1. Delete the enterprise application.

    ```http